-In this article we’re going to dig into five key reasons why email marketing is crucial for eCommerce businesses.
+In this article we’re going to dig into 8 key reasons of email marketing importance for your eCommerce businesses.
 We’ll also take a top-level look at some key marketing emails and how you can implement them quickly and without a major ongoing time commitment.

 1. It’s Extremely Effective